 The National Dairy Shrine/Iager Dairy Scholarship is awarded annually to encourage qualified second-year dairy students in a two-year agricultural school to pursue careers in the dairy industry.
 Scholarships will be awarded based on academic standing, leadership ability, interest in the dairy industry, and plans for the future for those students completing their first academic year.
 The applicant [...]
 More

-This scholarship is available to current freshman students at a four-year college who are majoring in a dairy/animal industry related field with an interest in working in the dairy industry in the future.
+The NDS Maurice E. Core Scholarship is available to current freshman students at a four-year college who are majoring in a dairy/animal industry related field with an interest in working in the dairy industry in the future.
 Scholarship is based on leadership abilities, volunteerism, activities and plans for the future.
-This scholarship sponsored by the Maurice E. Core Scholarship fund, a fund created by donations [...]
+Applicants must maintain a 2.5 GPA.
+For more information or to apply, please [...]
 More

-The NDS Sophomore Merit Scholarship is available to any undergraduate student currently enrolled in their sophomore year in a four-year college with an explicit interest in the dairy industry.
-Students can only receive this scholarship once.
+The NDS Mike Lancaster Sophomore Merit Scholarship is available to any undergraduate student currently enrolled in their sophomore year in a four-year college with an explicit interest in the dairy industry.
+Scholarships are based on leadership, activities, academic ability and interests in the dairy industry.
 The applicant must have at least a cumulative 2.5 GPA.
-The scholarship will be paid when the winners are recognized at the National Dairy Shrine Awards [...]
+For more information or to [...]
 More

-The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state.
+The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state (and a US citizen).
 Application forms are only available through these high schools and candidates for the scholarship are nominated by their school each year.
-Scholarships are renewable for four years of college in the state of Washington.
-Music, sculpture, [...]
+Scholarships are renewable for four years of college in the state of Washington. [...]
 More

 The Norman S. Baldwin Fishery Science scholarship is intended to promote academic excellence by encouraging young scientists to undertake graduate research in fishery biology and to enter the field of Great Lakes science.
 The scholarship is awarded annually to promising M.Sc. or Ph.D. students whose research is likely to make a significant contribution to the understanding of Great Lakes fishery [...]
 More